howdyai/botkit-docs/docs/readme-facebook.md

 | facebook_receive_thread_control | This callback will occur when thread ownership for a user has been passed to your application.
 | facebook_lose_thread_control | This callback will occur when thread ownership for a user has been taken away from your application.

-All incoming events will contain the fields `user` and `channel`, both of which represent the Facebook user's ID, and a `timestamp` field.

-`message_received` events will also contain either a `text` field or an `attachment` field.

-`facebook_postback` events will contain a `payload` field.

-More information about the data found in these fields can be found [here](https://developers.facebook.com/docs/messenger-platform/webhook-reference).

 ## Working with Facebook Messenger